For more information, read our print-friendly, downloadable brochure on Creutzfeldt-Jakob disease.

 There are different risk factors for each type of CJD.

-The risk of genetic CJD decreases with more distant relationship to an affected person.
-A family at risk for genetic prion disease needs medical support to use this knowledge in personal decisions.
+- The risk of genetic CJD decreases with more distant relationship to an affected person.

-Genetic counselling is strongly recommended for anyone who has questions about their genetic risk for prion disease, though there are some things you should know before participating in genetic testing.
+Genetic counselling is strongly recommended for anyone who has questions about their genetic risk for prion disease.
+Genetic counselling services are available in most large medical centres in Canada.

 If you have questions about genetic testing for CJD, you should contact the Creutzfeldt-Jakob Disease Surveillance System (CJDSS) at 1-888-489-2999.

 - Many risk factors for this type of CJD have now been reduced, as scientific knowledge and medical technology have improved since this type of Creutzfeldt-Jakob disease was first identified.

 - To reduce risk, hospitals use special procedures to ensure that medical and surgical instruments are safe to use on patients.
 Lab workers also take safety precautions when handling specimens during diagnostic testing procedures.

 - Also to reduce risk, funeral services workers follow their provincial regulations when handling the remains of a person suspected to have had Creutzfeldt-Jakob disease.
 It is important to discuss a diagnosis of this disease with the funeral director when making funeral arrangements.